|

 dominance, to in-situ

 spontaneous electropolymerization.
-Lots of fun with hydrogel
+Lots of fun.
+Hydrogel

-which may enable smart batteries.
+may enable smart batteries.

-- Occasionally, we design unique battery
+- We design unique battery

 devices such as decoupled